-These 4-ingredient grinch cookies are as easy to make as they are fun to eat.
-They only take 25 minutes from start to finish (to make all of them) and the kids will love them especially when you enjoy them while watching the Grinch on tv or reading the classic book!
+These 5-ingredient Grinch cookies are as easy to make as they are fun to eat.
+They only take 15 minutes from start to finish and the kids will love them, especially when you enjoy them while watching the Grinch Stole Christmas on TV or reading the classic book!

-I wanted to make up these grinch cookies because I love anything pistachio flavored.
+Superb flavor - These cookies don't just look cool, they taste great too.
+I wanted to make up these Grinch cookies because I love anything pistachio flavored.
 I thought this would be a great way to get the fun green color with that fantastic flavor all in one incredible Christmas cookie!
+Plus, who doesn't love a good Dr. Seuss story?

 Pro Tip: Any gluten-free cake mix will do but I prefer this easy to find Pillsbury gluten-free yellow cake mix.